 To celebrate all aspects of the biosciences, we organise an annual Biology Week, with a range of events for everyone from children to professional scientists.
 We hope that many others will do the same.
-This year's Biology Week was a huge success and the countdown to Biology Week 2017 has begun.
+Last year's Biology Week was a huge success and the countdown to Biology Week 2020 is on.

-Come and find us or volunteer with the Society at a range of science fairs and festivals round the country, from The Big Bang Fair to the Cheltenham Science Festival.
-For more information about volunteering at UK science festivals, contact our public engagement and events teams.
+Come and find us or volunteer with the Society at a range of science fairs and festivals around the country.
+For more information about volunteering at UK science festivals, contact our outreach team.

 The Society runs a range of awards for our members and other biology enthusiasts.
 These include our Outreach and Engagement Awards open to researchers who have brought good quality science to non-academic audiences in engaging ways, as well as our awards that recognise excellent school and higher-education teachers and technicians.

 Enter our annual photography competition which invites amateurs to submit photographs on a particular theme.
 Also, find out more about the competitions open to school students, which aim to challenge and motivate students with an interest in biology to expand and extend their talents.

 The Royal Society of Biology offer a range of funding support for biologists.
 We offer grants for overseas travel as well as outreach and engagement grants to support members to organise events in their area.

 Over three years we received over 10,000 records for our Flying Ant Survey, which helped researchers investigate why ants appear to take flight at exactly the same time every summer.
 In the summer of 2015 we used pictures and information from social media to create a video of flying ant appearances across the UK.